swishy123Quack/Stressed/README.md

 - Live progress in terminal

 ## Notes:
 - Memory/Time usage will probably not be accurate, but personally I rarely benchmark my solution locally.
-If you REALLY want to track your memory/time usage accurately, I recommend you do custom testing on on whatever sites you are submitting (Codeforces, Atcoder, ...).
+If you REALLY want to track your memory/time usage accurately, I recommend you do custom testing on whatever sites you are submitting your solution (Codeforces, Atcoder, ...).
 - Parallel testing is possible, but should not be overused, check your CPU usage and limit them accordingly (In my case 2-4 works best).
 - [testlib](https://github.com/MikeMirzayanov/testlib) won't be used, since I find it way to overkill for my simple stress tester.
 Personally, I think [testlib](https://github.com/MikeMirzayanov/testlib) is better suited for online judges.